 What qualifies as an investment property?

+An investment property is a real estate property that’s purchased to generate income, usually through renting it out to tenants.
 The types of investment property that qualify for rental property loans include 1-4 units SFR, condos, and townhomes.

-Difference between rental property loans and conventional home loans
+Rental property loans vs. conventional home loans

 Lower Maximum LTVs